sotormd/nixos/docs/laptop.md

 The included `i2p-browser` executable is a firejail wrapper which uses `--nonewprivs` to mitigate possible SUID vulnerabilities.
 All flags can be seen [here](../modules/laptop/i2p-browser/firejail.nix).

+## Other Applications

+### swayimg

+Simple image viewer for wayland.

+### mpv

+Media player supporting a wide variety of file formats.

+You can also stream content from the Jellyfin media server installed on the `server` role, by using the `Copy Stream URL` functionality.

+### zathura

+PDF viewer with vim-like keybinds.

+### Thunar

+File manager from the XFCE desktop environment.

+### mousepad

+Text editor from the XFCE desktop environment.

+### file-roller

+Archive manager from the GNOME desktop environment.

 ## Virtualisation & Containers